cosmastech/php-statsd-client-adapter/README.md

 For specifics on their configuration, see the [official DogStatsD documentation](https://docs.datadoghq.com/developers/dogstatsd/?code-lang=php&tab=hostagent#client-instantiation-parameters).

-See [examples/datadog.php](examples/datadog.php) for you might implement this.
+See [examples/datadog.php](examples/datadog.php) for how you might implement this.

 ### DatadogLoggingClient
 Envisioned as a client for local development, this adapter writes to a class which implements the [psr-logger interface](https://packagist.org/packages/psr/log).